 Containers are virtual collections of slots (one container could have more than one map or reduce slot), each with some cpu and some amount of memory.

-- Scalability : MapReduce has limited scalability, while YARN can scale to 10,000 nodes.
+- Scalability : MapReduce has limited scalability, while YARN can scale to 10,000 nodes and 100,000 tasks, one order of magnitute higher compared to classical MapReduce!

 - Rigidity : MapReduce v1 only supports MapReduce specific jobs.
 There is a need, however, for scheduling non-MapReduce workloads.
 For instance, we would like the ability to share cluster with MPI, graph processing, and any user code.